Nikoletta Szőke: Biography

-After gaining a degree at Technical College of Economy and External Trade Administration Department, she devotes herself solely to singing, rather than to pursue her further studies at the School of Music and ELTE University's English and Russian department.
+After gaining a degree at the Technical College of Economy and External Trade Administration Department, she devotes herself solely to singing, rather than pursuing her further studies at the School of Music and ELTE University's English and Russian department.

-While learning to sing she also starts her performing career, beginning with the Robert Szakcsi Lakatos Trio, and moving on to other combos.
+While learning to sing, she also starts her performing career, beginning with the Robert Szakcsi Lakatos Trio, and moving on to other combos.
 In 2005, after three and a half years of jazz studies and performances, she applies to the prestigious international Shure Montreux Jazz Voice Competition for singers under 30.
 She is awarded first prize as well as the audience award.
 Judges included Barbara Hendricks, Randy Crawford, and others.

-In January 2006, she participates in the Conference of International Association for Jazz Education (IAJE Conference) in New York.
+In January 2006, she participated in the Conference of the International Association for Jazz Education (IAJE Conference) in New York.
 She had held performances at the New York Hilton and the Lincoln Center's Dizzy's Club.
 Her partners included Gilad Hekselman, Israel (2005 Montreux Guitar Competition Winner), Harold Lopez Nussa-Torres, Cuba (2005 Montreux Piano Competition Winner) and Geoff Newman and Anthony Pinciotti from the USA.

-In 2008 she made the album A Song For You for the Atelier Sawano label.
+In 2008, she made the album A Song For You for the Atelier Sawano label.
 Musicians: Robert Lakatos on piano, Thomas Stabenow on bass, and Kalus Weiss on drums.

 In 2018, she will attempt to win A Dal 2018 to represent Hungary in the Eurovision Song Contest 2018 with Attila Kökény and Róbert Szakcsi Lakatos with the song Életre kel.
 They were eliminated in the semi-finals.